Klosterstræde 21: Wriedt family

+H. P. Olsen & Søn

 On 1 December 1938, it was acquired by a competitor, H. P. Olsen & Søn, a firm founded on 1 January 1891 by 1891 by Hans Peter Olsen (1863–1935).
 It has until then been located first at Hyskenstræde 14 and then (from 1932) at Kompagnistræde 2.
 Olsen's son Robert Hermann Bodholt Olsen (b.
 1895) was from 1922 the sole owner of the company.
 His son, Hermann Arne Bodholt Olsen (b.
 1920), was made a partner in 1943.

 Architecture

 The building consists of four storeys over a raised cellar and is four bays wide.
 The facade is dressed in a grey colour on the ground floor and cellar while the rest stands in undressed, red brick.
 All the windows have by H. P. Olsen & Søn been replaced by antique stained glass windows from other buildings in Copenhagen, none of which are identical.
 The name of the company is written in copper lettering above the windows of the ground flor.
 Mounted on the facade between the two central windows of the first floor is an old rough iron sign.
 The gate in the left-hand side of the building opens to a small courtyard.
 A door in the wall of the gateway provides access to the main staircase of the building.
 The building was listed on the Danish registry of protected buildings and places in 1950.